This program was made possible by The Buhr Family and is in memory of Ann Buhr and Kathy Buhr

 Short-Term Housing Help

 Are you a senior in need of short-term boarding for your pet (such as during surgery) and have nowhere else to turn?
 Thanks to our wonderful foster families, we are often able to provide temporary boarding during challenging periods and emergencies.
-Please give us as much advance notice as possible to maximize our ability to help.
+As much advance notice as possible maximizes our ability to help!
+Call 734-661-3550 or let us know what you need here.

 Pet Behavior Advice